-Code Blue CB1S00573 Safety Red Emergency 2-Sided Strobe
+Code Blue CB5P00039 Emergency Two-Sided Strobe Light

 The Code Blue CB5P00039 is a pedestal-mounted, two-sided emergency strobe light designed for outdoor help point and perimeter security installations.
 Operating on standard PoE (802.3af) power, it eliminates the need for dedicated electrical infrastructure at remote campus or facility locations—a major cost advantage in sprawling outdoor deployments.
 The IP68-rated, fully sealed enclosure withstands rain, dust, and direct weather exposure, while dual-face strobe coverage delivers 360° emergency notification visibility across security zones and emergency response areas.